Skip to main content

 Tried: Mounting the image and using cat /mnt/disk/etc/chat instead of icat to read the file content.

-Mounting works for allocated files, but timestomped files may have inconsistent directory entry state, and a mounted path gives you no control over which inode you are reading.
-More critically, if the file were deleted (common in timestomping scenarios), cat via a mount would find nothing at all. icat reads the data blocks by inode number directly from the raw image, making it reliable regardless of directory layer state.
+Mounting works for allocated files, but a timestomped file may have inconsistent directory entry state, and a path gives you no control over which inode you actually read.
+If the file were deleted, which is common in these scenarios, a mount finds nothing. icat reads blocks by inode straight from the image, whatever the directory layer says.

 Tried: Piping the icat output through base64 -e (encode) instead of base64 -d (decode).